-Be sure to eat lots of easily digestible carbohydrates the day before your event, says sports nutritionist James Collins...
+Be sure to eat lots of easily digestible carbohydrates the day before the big event, says sports nutritionist James Collins...

 Overall dietary guidelines: